bibb/AtoI_pipeline_Neuron2024/AtoI_pipeline.md

 ````

 #### Processed in Excel.
-Here the allele dosage of allele 1 is divided by the allele dosage of allele 2.
-In the file, we will have 16 columns, where each consecutive pair represent a single editing site with their allele dosages for allele 1 and allele2.
+Here the allele dosage of allele 2 is divided by the sum of the dosage of allele 1 and the dosage of allele 2 (a2/a1+a2).
+In the file, we will have 16 columns, where each consecutive pair represent a single editing site with their allele dosages for allele 1 and allele 2.
 The final result will have 8 columns with each being the quotient of the division of each site.

 ````
 File = AllPossibleSites.1Missing.wID.Processed.txt 9983 vars